laboon/ebook/text/15_testing_basics.md

 ## Base Cases, Edge Cases, Corner Cases

 Let us continue our exploration of the pressure sensor display.
 Going over our various test cases, we can see that they vary in how common they will be.
 The vast majority of the time, the pressure will be normal, or slightly over-pressure or under-pressure.
-Each of these is considered a __base case__ - the system is operating within expected parameters for normal use.
+Each of these is considered a __base case__---the system is operating within expected parameters for normal use.

 When input values are outside normal operating parameter or are approaching the limits of what the system can handle, this is called an __edge case__.
 An edge case may be the tire popping and air pressure dropping to zero.
 Another case would be someone forgetting that they had the air hose attached to the tire, and pumping in air up to a pressure of 200 PSI, the absolute limit to which the tire is rated.